-Thomas Bow City Asphalt has been identified as one of London Stock Exchange’s 1000 Companies to Inspire Britain.
-The report is a celebration of the UK’s fastest-growing and most dynamic small and medium sized businesses.
+Thomas Bow City Asphalt has been identified as one of the London Stock Exchange’s 1000 Companies to Inspire Britain.
+The report is a celebration of the UK’s fastest-growing and most dynamic small and medium-sized businesses.

 To be included in the list, companies needed to show consistent revenue growth over a minimum of three years, significantly outperforming their industry peers.
 More detail on the methodology can be found in the report online at www.1000companies.com.

 Alistair Bow Managing Director said: “It’s great to receive national recognition for the growth we have achieved over the last couple of years, in what still remains a challenging climate.
 Our teams have put in great efforts to secure and successfully deliver the biggest schemes we have seen as a business.